jeffrey-fontys/s3-portfolio/research/business_processes.md

 ### 3.1.
 Product release process

 When releasing a new version of a software application, it is important that it meets certain standards before it can be deemed ready for deployment.
 That is where a product release process comes in.
+It is a good example of an operational process.

 Below you can see a product release process as it could be implemented for Eeventify.
 The stakeholders in this process are the customer and the departments of development, quality assurance, and marketing.
 The process contains a number of tasks that are necessary to ensure a qualitative, secure, and reliable release.
 In addition to the regular tasks, the process contains four subprocesses for user acceptance testing, security analysis, preparing release for deployment, and the final quality review.
 The next section contains a more detailed view of one of them: user acceptance testing.